UmeshJangid/UmeshJangid/README.md

 - 🌱  I’m currently learning iOS (Mainly),Jetpack Compose and Flutter
 - 👯  I’m looking to collaborate on Machine Learning Android and Other related opensources.
 - 💬  Ask me about : Loves to help the challenging problems in mobile applications domain.
-- 📫  Feel free to reach out to me er.umeshjangid@gmail.com and here (https://www.linkedin.com/in/umesh-jangid-80075a97/)
+- 📫  Feel free to reach out to me ujmobileengineer@outlook.com
 - 😄  There is no shortcut to get the best - Umesh Jangid
 - ⚡ Fun fact: Loves to do lots challenging code in Mountains (Tents),